 You will also be able to draw upon other experience, for example in the analysis and presentation of findings that you may have covered on methodology modules.

-See also Stella Cottrell’s excellent chapter ‘Projects, dissertations, reports and case studies’ in The Study Skills Handbook; 3rd and 4th editions are available in the Learning Curve and HE Library.
+See also Stella Cottrell’s excellent chapter ‘Projects, dissertations, reports and case studies’ in The Study Skills Handbook; 3rd and 4th editions are available in the The Library and HE Library.